 ‘Long-term attention and help’

-Hillman apparently owns an apartment but chooses to on the streets.
+Hillman apparently owns an apartment but chooses to stay on the streets.
 Even though he has veterans benefits, financial assistance, and Social Security, he chooses to walk barefoot on the cold streets of New York.
 From here, we can see that this situation cannot be easily solved with a brand new pair of footwear.
 Officer DePrimo rightfully deserved the attention and praise that he got from his good deed, but Hillman deserved something else — more long-term attention and help.

 Although America is currently facing mounds of economic challenges, it remains one of the richest countries in the world.
 And that homeless man lives in that country.
 Citizens should recognize that one man shedding a few of his hard-earned dollars to buy a homeless man new shoes can make a difference.
 This is a good start.
 But they should also recognize that some problems are just too complicated to be solved by ordinary individuals.